gbthedude66/HouseholdAnalyzer/README.md

 Any `OpenJDK 18` distribution as that's what it's been tested on.
 The latest version of `Maven` if you plan on fiddling with the source code and building the jar.

 ### Assumptions
-If the address contains an apartment there can either be a " " or a "," seperator between the street address and the apartment.
-The street address can end with or without a ".".
-Case doesn't matter.
-Essentially comparing the normalized addresses.
+I treated the street addresses as normalized addresses, so characters like "." "," " ", "  ", don't change the actual address.
+Essentially comparing the normalized street addresses.
+I assumed that if the street address was the same but the city or state were different that the addresses are different.
+Case also doesn't matter for any part of the address.
 I also assumed that it would make most sense to ingest the input from a file so that you don't need to rebuild the jar everytime you make an adjustment.

 ### How to run?